Tirzepatide vs Semaglutide 2026: Updated Head-to-Head Comparison

 What does the SURMOUNT-5 trial tell us about tirzepatide vs semaglutide?

 SURMOUNT-5 was the first direct head-to-head randomized controlled trial comparing tirzepatide (10mg/15mg) vs semaglutide 2.4mg in people with obesity without diabetes.
-Results published in 2024 showed tirzepatide produced 20.2% mean body weight loss vs 13.7% for semaglutide — a 47% relative improvement.
+Results published in 2024 showed tirzepatide produced 20.2% mean body weight loss vs 13.7% for semaglutide over 72 weeks.
 More tirzepatide participants achieved the ≥25% weight loss threshold (31.6% vs 16.1%).
+These are trial averages; individual results vary.

 Which has worse side effects: tirzepatide or semaglutide?